coin-or/python-mip/docs/quickstart.rst

 :code:`max_gap` specifies the allowable percentage deviation of the upper bound from the lower bound for concluding the search.
-In our example, whenever the distance of the lower and upper bounds is less or equal 5\% the search can be finished.
+In our example, whenever the distance of the lower and upper bounds is less or equal 5\% (line 1) the search can be finished.

 The :code:`optimize` method returns the status of the BC search:
 :code:`OPTIMAL` if the search was concluded and the optimal solution was